A Certain Scientific Accelerator: Plot

-After protecting Last Order at the cost of much of his power, Accelerator now finds himself dragged into a new conflict in the form of a sinister organization called Disciplinary Action which plots to use Last Order for a dangerous mission.
+After protecting Last Order at the cost of much of his power, Accelerator now finds himself dragged into a new conflict in the form of an organization called Disciplinary Action which plots to use Last Order for a dangerous mission.
 Now that they have set their plan into motion and are in pursuit of the young girl, it is up to the world's most powerful esper and his newfound companion, Esther Rosenthal, to protect Last Order and defend Academy City in the process.

 Media

 Manga

 The October 2013 issue of Dengeki Daioh magazine announced a manga spin-off of A Certain Magical Index series to be written by Kazuma Kamachi and illustrated by Arata Yamaji and Kiyotaka Haimura, which began serialization in the magazine's February 2014 issue on December 27, 2013.
 On March 25, 2015, Seven Seas Entertainment announced the English publication of A Certain Scientific Accelerator in North America.
 The manga concluded in the September issue of Dengeki Daioh on July 27, 2020.